Project – Active

 Impact on nature and environment

 Mismanagement of these projects – as has occurred at active Perenco sites – could cause oil spillage and improper waste disposal, spewing contaminated water into the environment.
 An oil spill reaching the rivers would threaten not only the biodiversity in these specific blocks, but also plants and animals in the protected areas that lie nearby.
-Oil pollution affects nutrient cycles in soil microbes, removing nitrogen from the soil and destabilizing the ecosystem.
+Oil pollution affects nutrient cycles in soil microbes, removing nitrogen from the soil and destabilising the ecosystem.
 Oil spills also destroy soil biodiversity, stunt the growth of fish, and poison waterfowl.

-Gas exploitation at Lake Kivu runs the risk of gas eruptions, harmful algae blooms, and contamination of the water supply with “washing water” - the water used to clean raw gas at the power plant that contains hydrogen sulfide, which is toxic to fish and other animals.
+Gas exploitation at Lake Kivu runs the risk of gas eruptions, harmful algae blooms, and contamination of the water supply with “washing water” - the water used to clean raw gas at the power plant that contains hydrogen sulphide, which is toxic to fish and other animals.

 Other impacts